clickpew/lets-play-hacking/wallabys-nightmare.md

 Some Kind of Conclusion
 -----------------------

 And from here, how it *should* work, is that I should be able to do `sudo -l` to check my privilege, then `sudo su - root` and look for the flag.
 However, since the Python bot is broken due to dependencies, I can't get it.
 I may try to re-download another version of this in a month and see if it's fixed.
+While I'm sure there are other ways, a component of the VM being unintentionally broken took the wind out of my sails.